-In addition to the courses in the Field of Study, the student is required to take 42 credit hours from the STC Core Curriculum (p.
-95).
+- Total Credit Hours - In addition to the courses in the Field of Study. the student is required to take 42 credit hours from the STC Core Curriculum (p.
+97). - 2 Students who select a 3 credit hour Mathematics course to fulfill the Mathematics component of the Core Curriculum must take 4 credit hours to complete the Component Area Option for the Core Curriculum.